Louis-CharlesBiron/canvasDotEffect/readme.md

 #### **The Anim constructor takes the following parameters:**
 - **animation** -> Callback containing the animation code `(progress)=>{...}`.
-- **duration** -> The duration in miliseconds.
-(Negative values will make the animation repeat infinitly).
+- **duration** -> The duration in milliseconds.
+(Negative values will make the animation repeat infinitely).
 - **easing** -> The easing function to be used `(x)=>{... return x}`.
 - **endCallback**? -> Custom callback ran upon the animation ending.

 ### **To play an animation:**
 Use the playAnim() function on any canvas object.
-All object have an `anims` property containing the `currents` and the `backlog` animations.
+All objects have an `anims` property containing the `currents` and the `backlog` animations.

 - **The `currents` behave like this:** By default, an animation is added to the `currents` array.
 Every animation in the `currents` array runs simultaneously.

 - **The `backlog` behaves like this:** When the `isUnique` parameter is `true`, animations get added to the end of the backlog queue of an object.
 Animations are then played one at a time, upon their arrival at the first index of the queue.
-Setting the `force` parameter to `true` terminates the current backlog animation and instantly replaces it with the provided anim parameter.
+Setting the `force` parameter to `true` terminates the current backlog animation and instantly replaces it with the provided `anim` parameter.

 ###### - playAnim(Anim, isUnique, force)
 `Currents` animations: